ipr/qXpkLib/xfdPowerPacker/README.txt

 Unlimited distribution.

 Summary:
-"PP20" implementation for qXpkLib to load.
+Amiga PowerPacker decrunching implementation for qXpkLib to load.

-Amiga PowerPacker decrunching support library.

 This actually decrunches the original "stand-alone" format used by PowerPacker.

-I believe there is also PowerPacker-supporting sub-library on Amiga for XPK which uses XPK chunk-format on the file instead of PowerPacker's own, but that isn't yet supported in this..
-(Need sample to check.)
+I believe there is also PowerPacker-supporting sub-library on Amiga for XPK ("PWPK") which uses XPK chunk-format on the file instead of PowerPacker's own, but that isn't yet supported in this..
+Should add separate XPK chunk-supporting library for "PWPK", this is mainly for the "standalone" PowerPacker format.

 Uses code from my previous conversion, see: https://github.com/ipr/PowerPacker-decrunch